 We are committed to building UntitledDb as a long-term, open-contribution visual art database, and subscriptions are what keep that commitment viable.

-For something like the price of one bottle of artisanal water each month, a Pro or Enterprise subscription signals your support for this project and gives you access to useful perks like profile-claiming, edit control, advanced analytics, and more, while also giving you a direct say in how we evolve the platform and what gets built next.
+For the price of one (1) coffee each month, a Pro or Enterprise subscription helps us keep the lights on and gives you access to useful perks like profile-claiming, edit control, advanced analytics, and more, while also giving you a direct say in how we evolve the platform and what gets built next.

 Guestbook